AlbrechtL/welle.io/README.md

 Ubuntu Linux 16.04 LTS
 ---
-This sections shows how to compile dab-rpi with GUI_3 on Ubuntu 16.04 LTS.
+This sections shows how to compile welle.io with GUI_3 on Ubuntu 16.04 LTS.

 1. Install QT 5.7 including the QT Charts module by using the the "Qt Online Installer for Linux" https://www.qt.io/download-open-source/